RechieKho/piko-piko/README.md

 > bye
 ```

-We will discuss more commands in the future.
+We will discuss more commands in the [wiki](https://github.com/RechieKho/piko-piko/wiki).

 ## Build from source